kisonecat/kisonecat.github.io/blog/possible-homology-of-closed-manifolds/2008-03-09-possible-homology-of-closed-manifolds.markdown

 date: 2008-03-09 01:10:21 +0000
 ---

-In this fun paper, <blockquote>MR1845679</blockquote> it is pointed out that
+In this fun paper @MR1845679 it is pointed out that

 - *homology* is a very basic invariant, and
 - *closed manifolds* are very basic objects